How to Take a Screenshot

 How it works:

-- Hit Cmd + Shift + 2 — Capture region, window, or full screen.
+- Hit Alt + S — Capture region, visible tab, or a full scrolling page.

 - Auto-saved to your library — No Desktop clutter.
 No file names to manage.

-- Edit if needed — Crop, blur, annotate.
+- Edit if needed — Crop, blur sensitive info, or add arrows.
 Or just copy and close.

 Quick tips for better screenshots

 - Clean your desktop — Hide icons before full-screen captures.
-On Mac, press Cmd + F3 or right-click Desktop > Use Stacks.
+On Mac, right-click Desktop > Use Stacks.

 - Use a solid wallpaper — Busy wallpapers distract from what you are trying to show.